Trivia for A Wrinkle in Time

 - Mindy Kaling and Will McCormack were both on The Office (2005).

-- Rowan Blanchard had a small part as the mean girl who bullied Meg and lived next door.
+- Rowan Blanchard was cast against type in a small part as Veronica Kiley, the mean girl who bullied Meg and lived next door to her.

 - The cover of "Sweet Dreams (Are Made of This)" played in the first promotional trailer is performed by Keeley Bumford.